Decoupled Subgraph Federated Learning: Preliminaries

-\textbf{Decoupled graph convolutional networks.} A significant limitation of GNNs is over-smoothing \cite{li:2018deeper, liu:2020towards, dong:2021equivalence}, which results in performance degradation when multiple layers are applied.
+\textbf{Decoupled GCNs.} A significant limitation of GNNs is over-smoothing \citep{ liu:2020towards, dong:2021equivalence}, which results in performance degradation when multiple layers are applied.
 Over-smoothing is characterized by node embeddings becoming inseparable, making it challenging to distinguish between them.
-Recent studies \cite{li:2018deeper, liu:2020towards, dong:2021equivalence} attribute this phenomenon to the interweaving of the propagation and update steps within each GNN layer.
-To address over-smoothing, a well-known solution (hereafter referred to as \emph{decoupled GCN}) is to decouple the propagation and update steps \cite{liu:2020towards, dong:2021equivalence}.
-Let $\boldsymbol{f}_{\btheta}(\bx_v)$ be a multi layer perceptron (MLP) network that takes the node feature $\bx_v$ and learning parameters $\btheta$ and returns the label prediction $\hat{\by}^{(\text{MLP})}_v$,
+This phenomenon is attributed to the interweaving of the propagation and update steps within each GNN layer \citep{ liu:2020towards, dong:2021equivalence}.
+To address over-smoothing, a well-known solution (hereafter referred to as \emph{decoupled GCN}) is to decouple the propagation and update steps \citep{liu:2020towards, dong:2021equivalence}.
+Let $\boldsymbol{f}_{\btheta}(\cdot)$ be a \ac{mlp} network with learning parameters $\btheta$.
+A decoupled GCN can be described with the model